Coach Education Program

-If you are not a coach, but would like to become one, click here to start the Level 1 (Class A) certification process.
+If you are not a coach, but would like to become one, click here to start the Sport Assistant (Class A Volunteer) certification process.

-For coaches to achieve Level 2 certification, he/she must have Level 1 certification (Class A status) and complete the following 4 courses.
+For coaches to achieve Level 1 certification, he/she must be a Sport Assistant/Class A Volunteer and complete the following 2 courses.